kelvinoenning/go-wails-cpu/README.md

 ## How to use?

-You can compile with the Wails project and run the application or run the app already compiled in this repository
+You can compile and run the application or run the app already compiled in this repository

 #### Building